alessioarcara/logo-detection-challenge/README.md

 # The Logo Detector Challenge

-> This project is my solution to a computer vision challenge organized by **[eyecan.ai](https://www.eyecan.ai)**.
+> This repository is my solution to a computer vision challenge organized by **[eyecan.ai](https://www.eyecan.ai)**.
 The goal: detect and localize a specific logo in real-world images, with no training data provided — just the logo itself.

 ## Approach